 The descendants of the colonizers will give up their claims to warped and childish ideas of power, while the descendants of the enslaved and of the continent's indigenous peoples will flourish in every way.

 We will all enjoy vibrant, participatory, democratic governance at all levels.
-We will share in new economies that promote the prosperity and well-being all.
+We will share in new economies that promote the prosperity and well-being of all.
 We will live in harmony with the natural environment and be deeply attached to the beauties of our continent.
 We will be free to travel and work and live where we please.
 We will know all of our history.
 We will embrace all of our diversity.
 We will heal ourselves and each other of the long centuries of trauma that we have suffered and live together in peace and dignity and justice.

 But make no mistake: Ultimately, history is only running in one direction.
-Humanity is one organism sharing one planet, and the sooner we all start to act like it, the better.
+Humanity is one organism sharing one planet, and the sooner we start to act like it, the better.